-By Robert T. Smith, Katherine C. Campbell and Blake D. Lewis
+By Robert T. Smith and Katherine C. Campbell

 Late Tuesday, May 5, the SBA issued an update to its Frequently Asked Questions (see FAQ #43) to extend the safe harbor date for repayment of a PPP loan from May 7 to May 14.
 Any borrower that repays a PPP loan by this date will be deemed by SBA to have made the required certification regarding the necessity of the loan in good faith.